PasinduOG/DEV-BOT/README.md

      Please wait for the session to stabilize, or try the !reset command.

 User: !invalidcommand
-Bot: [Sends hey.mp4 video] + "❌ Invalid command!
+Bot: [Sends chief.jpg image] + "❌ Invalid command!
 Use !help to see available commands."

 User: [inappropriate content]
-Bot: [Sends hey.mp4 video] + "⚠️ Please maintain respectful language in our chat."
+Bot: [Sends chief.jpg image] + "⚠️ Please maintain respectful language in our chat."
 ```

 ### Automatic Status Notifications